apache/airflow/docs/apache-airflow/howto/operator/bash.rst

 BashSensor
 ==========

-Use the :class:`~airflow.sensors.bash.BashSensor` to use arbitrary command for sensing.
+Use the :class:`~airflow.providers.standard.core.sensors.bash.BashSensor` to use arbitrary command for sensing.
 The command should return 0 when it succeeds, any other value otherwise.

 .. exampleinclude:: /../../airflow/example_dags/example_sensors.py